susanpallmann/witches-and-wagers/README.md

   * Added functionality for card animation to update the actor's score.
   * Somehow accidentally created recursion that's breaking everything and crashing the browser.
   * Fixed the recursion issue.
 Cards now update actor scores in the database.
+  * Created logic to write a warning to the current player based on bets.
+Need to update DB next.

 - [X] 08/31/21: